 Built design and research teams for a high (hyper?) growth company

-I helped build the original design and research team at HubSpot with some of the smartest people I've ever worked with.
+I helped build the original design and research team at HubSpot with the smartest people I've ever worked with.
 It was an insanely high-growth environment and I rarely had the time to think ahead or reflect on the past.
 There are likely as many bad as good lessons learned on that adventure, but I have first-had experience building large design and research teams.

 Created a software-as-a-service proof of concept

 In between working at HubSpot and Iora Health I took five months to explore a potential startup.
 I was able to get to a point where it was used regularly by people I didn't guilt trip into trying.
-That may not seem like a big deal, but it was to me.
+It was a big deal to me.
 I was proud I could build something real-ish (it was free) on my own.

 Managed a functional team (design)

 As a Senior Design Manager at Iora Health I learned to back away as a contributor and put far more time and energy into exploring and clarifying a larger group's goals.
-Also, to deliberately advocate to people without technology and design backgrounds.
+To deliberately advocate to people without technology and design backgrounds.

 Managed direct reports

-At Iora Health I learned to investigate individual designer's aspriations and coach them towards their goals.
-Identifying the space between personal and organizational expectations.
-Helping them to better concentrate on skills that are beneficial to them personally, while also becoming more aware of what will help them succeed within the company.
+At Iora Health I learned to investigate individual designer's aspirations and coach them towards their goals.
+Identifying space between personal and organizational expectations.
+Helping them to better concentrate on skills that are beneficial to them personally, while becoming more aware of what will help them succeed within the company.

 Managed a web development team

-A very tough, but extremely satisfying, job.
+Product management is a tough, but satisfying, job.
 It was an interim role at Iora Health that lasted six months.
 I facilitated an ambitious optical character recognition project that helped medical staff search, copy, and document details from tens of thousands of previously static PDFs.
 I also experimented with a management structure (Now, Next, Later) that evolved into the formal management structure of their four team (~20 people) web development group.